jontk/slurm-client/README.md

 ## 🚀 Multi-Version Architecture

+> **🎯 Default Choice**: Use the **Adapter Pattern** for version-agnostic, production-ready code.
+The wrapper pattern is only for advanced use cases.

 Unlike existing solutions that support single API versions, this library provides seamless compatibility across all active SLURM REST API versions:

-### Adapter Pattern Implementation
+### Adapter Pattern Implementation (Recommended)

 The library implements a sophisticated **adapter pattern** that provides version abstraction while maintaining optimal performance and type safety.
-This dual-implementation approach offers both high-level abstraction and direct API access.
+Most users should use this approach for production applications.

 #### Architecture Overview